Uncertainty in Neural Networks: Approximately Bayesian Ensembling: RMS for Neural Networks

-It is convenient to draw parameter initialisations from the anchor noise distribution, and regularise directly around these initialised values, however, we recommend decoupling initialisations from anchor points.
-This agrees with observations from Osband et al. (\citeyear{Osband2018}) [p5], and is the reason that parameters in typical NNs are not initialised at zero.
+\textit{Should the NNs be initialised at anchor points?} It is convenient to draw parameter initialisations from the anchor distribution, and regularise directly around these initialised values, however, we found decoupling initialisations from anchor points benefited experiments.